NozeIO/NozeIO.github.io/_posts/2017-01-12-stateoftheunion.md

 ### Outlook: Swift 4 or 5

 What about upcoming Swift versions?
-The big goal for Swift 4 seems to be API compatibility, which is important but less relevant on the server.
+The big goal for Swift 4 seems to be ABI compatibility, which is important but less relevant on the server.

 There are three things of interest with regards to a future Swift version: